ProspektsMarch22/get_next_line/README.md

 The `refresh_buffer` function takes the `buf` variable, alongside with the file descriptor `fd` that was fed to the `get_next_line` function, and reads `BUFFER_SIZE` bytes of the file.

-The file descriptor is a unique integer value that represents a file in the UNIX system.
+> The file descriptor is a unique integer value that represents a file in the UNIX system.
 For a deep dive in what this actually means, see the resources section of this README, in which there is a link to an article made by me that explains UNIX take on file representation.
+>

-What we need to know now is that the `read` function, a C UNIX Standard Library function, will do is read from the given file descriptor `BUFFER_SIZE` bytes and store them inside a given string variable - that will be our `buf`.
+What we need to know now is that the `read` function, a C UNIX Standard Library function, read from the given file descriptor `BUFFER_SIZE` bytes and store them inside a given string variable - that will be our `buf`.

 It them returns the amount of bytes succesfully read that way.

 If it returns `-1`, then it means that we cannot read the file at all.
 If it returns `0`, than it means we reached the EOF.

 The `while` statement in this function garantees us that, if we managed to read less bytes than `BUFFER_SIZE`, the `buf` variable will fill its remaining space with a null-terminator character, the `'\0'`.

+This is important because the way the C programming language works with strings.
+A string is a sequence of characters that always end up in `'\0'`.

 In a succesful read attempt, our `buf` variable has now a chunk of text, and `refresh_buffer` has returned the number of succesfully read bytes of information.